Cleaning Guides

 Now that you’ve ridden your home of the nasty mould, you should learn how to stop it from coming back:

-• Ventilate regularly – every day before and after work, keep your windows open for at least 30 minutes, so fresh air can enter your property.
+• Ventilate regularly – Every day before and after work, keep your windows open for at least 30 minutes, so fresh air can enter your property.
 If the weather isn’t too cold you can also keep your windows open during the entire day.

-• Fix any structural damage – as mentioned earlier, faulty gutters and leaking pipes can lead straight to mould growth.
+• Fix any structural damage – As mentioned earlier, faulty gutters and leaking pipes can lead straight to mould growth.
 That’s why you should always fix these problems as soon as they occur.

 • Clean regularly – Even if you don’t necessarily have any leaks, you can still get mould if you hardly ever clean your home.
 The fungi can feed on plenty of surfaces including cardboard, wood and even cotton.
 The cleaner it is, the less of a chance for spores to grow.

-• Dispose of clutter – the more items you have at home, the harder it is for air to circulate.
+• Dispose of clutter – The more items you have at home, the harder it is for air to circulate.
 And as we know by now, still air is what mould loves.
-This doesn’t mean you should dispose of your nightstands or tables, rather all the junk you keep in your closet and cupboard which you haven’t touched in several years.
+This doesn’t mean you should dispose of your nightstands or tables, but rather all the junk you keep in your closet and cupboard which you haven’t touched in several years.

-• Throw away infested items – most old carpets, magazines and clothes which have gotten mouldy cannot be saved.
+• Throw away infested items – Most old carpets, magazines and clothes which have gotten mouldy cannot be saved.
 It’s best to throw them away, so the spores wouldn’t spread further into your home.

-• Keep the bathroom door shut – do this while showering so the steam doesn’t escape to your other rooms.
+• Keep the bathroom door shut – Do this while showering so the steam doesn’t escape to your other rooms.
 Over time that same steam might absorb into your hallway walls in the form of the already mentioned rising damp.

 • Keep extractor fans clean – The extractor fans in your bathroom will lose power or become clogged eventually.
 When they can’t work at their full capacity, they can’t lead humidity away from your bathroom.

-Get professional help
+Get help from the professionals!

 Mould growing on walls?